 Pita Tostadas With Butternut Squash, Black Beans, & Avocado

 Why We Love It: Not sure about you, but I crave Mexican food about once a week (oftentimes, more).
 The dishes are full of flavor and the colors alone can be satisfying enough.
 This take on tostadas is genius and uses roasted butternut squash for a delicious and nutrient-packed sauce.
 Combined with maple syrup, cinnamon, cumin, and any other spices you’d like, the result is butternut squash at its finest.
-Lime crema, cilantro, toasted pumpkin seeds, and the avocado tower the tostada with deliciousness.
+Lime crema, cilantro, toasted pumpkin seeds, and avocado tower the tostada with deliciousness.

 Hero Ingredient: Swapping in pitas for the regular tostada shells creates a chewy, fluffy base for all the butternut squash, black beans, and avocado your appetite can handle.